ahilbers/bootstrap_uncertainty_quantification/README.md

 This repository contains a few tests and benchmarks which can be used to check if the code is running as expected.
 Running `tests.py` from a command line starts a number of consistency tests and checks the outputs from a very simple application fo the BUQ algorithm against a set of benchmarks.
 It should take around 10-15 minutes to run, and will log whether all tests pass.

-To keep things simple and clear, everything runs in series.
-If you'd like to see the full scale code, where the bootstrap runs can be performed in parallel on a computing cluster, email [Adriaan Hilbers](mailto:a.hilbers17@imperial.ac.uk).